 - i.
 Engage in unfair or unethical conduct including any attempt to injure, disable or intentionally interfere adversely with the preparation or competition of any Child participating in tennis activity; - ii.
 Discriminate against any Child based on disability, race, ethnicity, gender, nationality, religion, age or sexual orientation; - iii.
 Make sexual advances towards or have any sexual contact with any Child (including but not limited to via online communication); - iv.
-Engage in sexual harassment or abuse of any Child, for example, by making unwelcome advances, requests for sexual favours or engage in verbal or physical conduct of a sexual nature (including but not limited to online communication): - v.
-Show or otherwise expose a Child to pornographic, lewd or sexually explicit imagery or content including photographs, videos, audio, recordings or words; - vi.
-Use electronic communication to send any inappropriate, sexual or otherwise harmful text messages or social media messages to any Child or children; - vii.
-Engage in any verbal or physical harassment, bullying, threatening or abusive conduct towards any Child that would cause them to suffer emotional or psychological harm (including but not limited to online communication): - viii.
-Slap, hit, punch, kick or use any other type of violence, action or activity that causes or may cause physical harm to a Child; - ix. if they are in a Relationship of Trust or have authority, supervision or control over any Child, share a hotel room or any other bedroom in residential accommodation with that child, unless they are the child's parent or legal guardian; - x.
-If they are a player aged 18 years or over, share a hotel room or any other bedroom in residential accommodation with any Child in a tennis environment, unless they are the child's parent or legal guardian; - xi.
-If they are in a Relationship of Trust or have authority, supervision or control over any Child either (a)engage in personal electronic communication with that Child, or (b) have that Child as a 'friend' or 'follower' within personal social networking sites and apps, in either case, unless an arrangement approved by the Child's parent/legal guardian is in place and all communications are copied to the Child's parent or legal guardian; - xii.
+Engage in sexual harassment or abuse of any Child, for example, by making unwelcome advances, requests for sexual favours or engage in verbal or physical conduct of a sexual nature (including but not limited to online communication); - v.
+Show or otherwise expose a Child to any pornographic, lewd or sexually explicit imagery or content including photographs, videos, audio, recordings or words, (including but not limited to online communication); - vi.
+Use any electronic communication to send any inappropriate, sexual or otherwise harmful text messages or social media messages to any Child or Children; - vii.
+Engage in any verbal or physical harassment, bullying, threatening or abusive conduct towards any Child that would cause them to suffer emotional or psychological harm (including but not limited to online communication); - viii.
+Slap, hit, punch, kick or use any other type of violence, action or activity that causes or may cause physical harm to a Child; - ix.
+If in a Relationship of Trust or have authority, supervision or control over any Child, share a hotel room or any other bedroom in residential accommodation with any Child, unless they are the Child's parent or legal guardian; - x.
+If aged 18 years or over, share a hotel room or any other bedroom in residential accommodation with any Child in a tennis environment, unless they are the Child's parent or legal guardian; - xi.
+If in a Relationship of Trust or have authority, supervision or control over any Child either (a) engage in personal electronic communication with that Child, or (b) have that Child as a 'friend' or 'follower' within personal social networking sites and apps, in either case, unless an arrangement approved by the Child's parent/legal guardian is in place and all communications are copied to the Child's parent or legal guardian; - xii.
 Use a Relationship of Trust or any authority, supervision or control, to further personal, financial or business interests in a way that causes or would be likely to cause detriment to the best interests of any Child; - xiii.
 Neglect their duty of care in respect of, hinder, prevent or otherwise negatively influence the handling of any safeguarding allegations made against any Covered Person (including themselves), or act in any way so as to cause, enable or allow a safeguarding allegation not to be reported, recorded, or acted upon; - xiv.
 Fail to comply with, or in any way obstruct, any instruction or request made by the ITF or person appointed by the ITF in furtherance of an ITF or local safeguarding investigation; - xv.
-Whilst working with children, conduct themselves in a manner that will reflect unfavourably on any ITF tours, team competitions or events owned or sanctioned by the ITF, any player, any official or the game of tennis.
+Engage in retaliation, or attempt to engage in retaliation, against any other person who a) reported an incident or safeguarding concern or b) participated in any safeguarding investigation or subsequent proceedings. - xvi.
+As a Covered Person, conduct themselves in a manner that will reflect unfavourably on any ITF tours, team competitions or events owned or sanctioned by the ITF, any player, any official or the game of tennis.